hyperledger-labs/private-data-objects/PREREQUISITES.md

 # Recommended host system

+The recommended host-system configuration for Private Data Objects is to separate the Private Data Objects components from the Sawtooth components.
+This means (at least) two different physical systems if using SGX-enabled hardware.
+If running in SGX simulation mode, this could be two virtual machines or containers.

+Sawtooth (and the PDO transaction processors for Sawtooth) should be run on Ubuntu 16.04.

+Private Data Objects services (specifically the enclave service, provisioning service, and the client) should be run on Ubuntu 18.04.
+PDO has been tested on Ubuntu 16.04, 17.10, and 18.04.

-Ubuntu 16.04 is recommended for both Sawtooth and PDO.
-Sawtooth and PDO may run on other Linux distributions, but the installation process is likely to be more complicated, and the use of other distribuitons is not supported by their respctive communities at this time.
+Sawtooth and PDO may run on other Linux distributions, but the installation process is likely to be more complicated, and the use of other distributions is not supported by their respective communities at this time.

 # <a name="environment"></a>Environment Variables
 Summary of all environment variables required to build Hyperledger Private Data